 Data increasingly powers the connected world around us and librarians are uniquely qualified to help their patrons find, manage, and use data for a variety of purposes.
 The Galecia Group offers a series of training webinars for public librarians and library staff that work with data.
-Unless otherwise indicated, Galecia Data Webinars include one hour of presented material and an additional hour of "open data lab" where participants will work on their own own data-related projects with support from the presenter.
+All webinars include one hour of presented material and an additional hour of "open data lab" where participants will work on their own own data-related projects with support from the presenter.
+This series is offered on multiple times and days of the week; all webinars are recorded and available online for later review:

 In the past decade, governments around the US have published hundreds of thousands of freely-available datasets on every topic imaginable.
 This webinar demonstrates basic tools and tactics for finding data.
 Participants will explore the federal open data catalog (data.gov) and several selected state open data portals searching for target data.
 We'll also discuss open data practices and concepts, as well as tools for finding, storing, and managing data.
 Following the webinar, we'll have a 1-hour open lab where participants can explore their own state and local data portals with guidance and Q&A with the presenter.
 No experience necessary.